Chart Color Schemes

 Cultural Diversity

-Golden Grove's cultural diversity was found to be above average, with 10.0% speaking a language other than English at home and 24.6% born overseas.
-The predominant religion in Golden Grove is Christianity, accounting for 47.3%.
-However, the most noticeable overrepresentation was in Other religions, comprising 1.0%, compared to Greater Adelaide's 2.1%.
+Golden Grove's cultural diversity was found to be above average, with 10.0% of its population speaking a language other than English at home and 24.6% born overseas.
+The predominant religion in Golden Grove was Christianity, accounting for 47.3% of the population.
+However, the most notable overrepresentation was seen in the 'Other' category, comprising 1.0% of the population compared to Greater Adelaide's 2.1%.

 Frequently Asked Questions - Diversity